pschaus/book_lepl1402/source/part1.rst

         }
     }

-However, you should think carefully about whether you should declare a method as final, as this would drastically limit the flexibility of the subclasses.
+However, you should think carefully about whether you should declare a method as final, as this would drastically limit the flexibility of subclasses.

 Final classes
 -------------